 Canadian businesses are emerging from the dark days of the pandemic ready to grow again.
-But with the Bank of Canada expected to raise interest rates in the weeks and months to come, many business owners are left wondering how they will be affected.
+But with the Bank of Canada raising interest rates for a sixth time this year on October 26, many business owners are wondering how they will be affected.

 What is interest and how does it affect me?

 You can think of interest as the charge your lender applies for the privilege of borrowing money.
 Interest is expressed as a set percentage of the outstanding amount – also known as the principal – that you owe your lender.